+IAL

-EDUC 478 Student Teaching in the Middle Grades (12) EDUC 488 Professional Interactions (3)
+EDUC 478 Student Teaching in the Middle Grades (12)

+EDUC 488 Professional Interactions (3)

 III.
 Teaching Fields.
-Each student will complete a minimum of 24 semester hours in two fields of study with a minimum GPA of 2.5 required in each teaching field.
+Each student will complete a minimum of 24 semester hours in two fields of study with a minimum GPA of 2.75 required in each teaching field and no grade below a "C" is acceptable.